openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 Latest development version
 ---------------------------------------------------------
 * Instructions on the latest features are often discussed on the Discord channel and documented on the `project's wiki page <https://github.com/AAPS-Omnipod/AndroidAPS/wiki>`_.
-* Most users' should use the latest AAPS omnipod bundled driver (available as of 2.7.1) for the latest stable release of the omnipod driver.
+* Most users should use the latest AAPS omnipod bundled driver (available as of 2.7.1) for the latest stable release of the omnipod driver.
 * Please also see information about dev branch `here <../Installing-AndroidAPS/Dev_branch.html>`_.
 * If you are interested in development progress, please see the omnipod-eros-testers channel on the WeAreNotWaiting Discord server.
 * This channel’s intended audience is test users and developers to answer questions or discuss Omnipod driver beta and development versions.